Lorreta-Anyika/Vrinda-Sales-Annual-Report-2022/README.md

 ### Exploratory Data Analysis

 EDA involved exploring the sales data to answer key questions:
-1. Compare the sales and orderds using chart
+1. Compare the sales and orders using chart
-2. which month got the highest sales and orders?
+2. Which month got the highest sales and orders?
 3. Who purchased more-men or women in 2022?
 4. What are differnt order status in 2022?
 5. List top 10 states contributing to the sales?
-6. Relaton between age and gender based on number
+6. Relation between age and gender based on number
 7. Which channel is contributing to maximum sales?
 8. Highest selling category?